QQuoteChaseResource

 Contractors should track each quote with a customer name, service type, quote value, date sent, status, next follow-up date, notes, and final outcome.

 That information is enough to manage the follow-up process without building a complicated CRM.
+A quote follow-up tracker is simply the system that keeps every sent estimate tied to a status and next action.

 The most useful quote tracking system is the one the owner will actually check every morning.